qgindi/LibreAutomate/Other/CompilerDlls/Readme.txt

     In folder Features: Microsoft.CodeAnalysis.CSharp.Features, Microsoft.CodeAnalysis.Features.
     In folder Workspaces: Microsoft.CodeAnalysis.CSharp.Workspaces, Microsoft.CodeAnalysis.Workspaces.
     Several other.
-Optionally create new local git repo.Then later you can conveniently see modifications.
+Optionally create new local git repo.
+Then later you can conveniently see modifications.
 Edit as described below after _________.
 Build Microsoft.CodeAnalysis.CSharp.Features.
 It also builds all dependency projects.
 It runs this exe.